JayQuantRise20/Customer_Segmentation-/README.md

 - Supervised Learning Model
 - Evaluation of Results

+### 3. Project Requirements:

+- Python 3.6 and above
+- sickit-learn libraries
+- Numpy
+- Pandas
+- -Matplotlib and seaborn

+As the data is quite large, you need to have at least 4Gb RAM to successfully build the project.

 ###  Get to know the Data
 In this section we tried to get infomoration of the data as much as possible. we tried to analyse and visualize the data,then clean and scale it for modeling.
 This section is performed with following steps: